Haley: Trump was ‘badly wrong’ in stoking crowd before riot

 “If we are the party of personal responsibility, we need to take personal responsibility,” Haley said.
 “We must stop turning the American people against each other — and this Republican Party must lead the way.”

 While Haley’s rebuke is welcome, it should have come earlier, said a South Carolina lawmaker who characterized her shifting stance as the same “political opportunism” displayed in the 2015 Confederate flag debate.
-Then, Haley called the flag a “deeply offensive symbol of a brutally offensive past,” only to say later to a conservative audience it was a symbol of “service, sacrifice and heritage” until it was ”hijacked” by the man who murdered nine Black parishioners at a historic Charleston church.
+Haley didn’t publicly support efforts to remove the flag from South Carolina’s Statehouse grounds until a groundswell of bipartisan calls to do so following the massacre of Black parishioners at a historic Charleston church by a man who embraced the symbol.

+Some, like South Carolina state Sen. Marlon Kimpson, see a similar shift in light of the riots on Capitol Hill.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.